Tannu170302/scaler-open-source-demo-repo/test.md

-File for cherry-pick command for second commit.
+File for cherry-pick command for third commit.